farcasterxyz/docs/docs/developers/guides/accounts/create-account-key.md

 3. Create a new account key for the user.
 4. Use your app account to create a [Signed Key Request](/reference/contracts/reference/signed-key-request-validator).
 5. Collect an [`Add`](/reference/contracts/reference/key-gateway#add-signature) signature from the user.
-6. Call the [Key Gateway](https://docs.farcaster.xyz/reference/contracts/reference/key-gateway#addFor) contract to add the key on-chain.
+6. Call the [Key Gateway](https://docs.farcaster.xyz/reference/contracts/reference/key-gateway#addFor) contract to add the key onchain.

 ### Requirements